-The investment strategy for 2015/16 has been opened up slightly to include some additional classes of investment to allow more flexibility and diversification.
+The investment strategy for 2015/16 was opened up slightly to include some additional classes of investment to allow more flexibility and diversification.
+The strategy for 2016/17 remains the same.
 The decision to enter into a new class of investment is delegated to the Commissioner's Chief Finance Officer.
 A full explanation of each class of asset is provided in Appendix A together with a schedule of the limits that will be applied.
-The table below summarises what investment classes will be considered during 2015/16.